Search

 • MMA Conditioning Specialization (MMA)

-NASM’s fitness specialization can help you earn Continuing Education Units (CEUs) for recertification, open the door to new fitness careers, and increase the amount of clients you can work with.
+NASM’s fitness specializations can help you earn Continuing Education Units (CEUs) for recertification, open the door to new fitness careers, and increase your client base thanks to your specialized offering.

 Continuing Education & Recertification

-This helps to ensure you are up-to-date with the most current guidelines, in line with the correct safety tactics, and gaining the skills you need to keep up with other professionals in your industry.
+This helps ensure you are up to date with the most current guidelines, in line with the correct safety tactics, and gaining the skills you need to stand out in the fitness industry.

 A young woman lays on a yoga mat in her home and is propped up on her elbows as she uses one hand to scroll through the curriculum of her personal trainer certification course.

-Insurance Canopy recognizes and recommends NASM as the best certification program for personal trainers who would like to specialize in performance enhancement.
+Insurance Canopy recognizes and recommends the National Academy of Sports Medicine as the best certification program for personal trainers who would like to specialize in performance enhancement.

 NASM’s Optimum Performance Training Model (OPT) is a detailed, scientifically-based fitness training system.
 The OPT model is created by and unique to NASM.
 Personal trainers can use this training system to help their clients more effectively reach their fitness goals.

-Overall, the NASM personal training certification is a top-rated, quality program.
-You can be sure you are getting a comprehensive certification from one of the best in the business.
-You also feel confident knowing your certification will meet or exceed the certification requirement for most health and fitness centers you choose to work at.
+You also feel confident knowing your certification will meet or exceed the certification requirements for most health and fitness centers you choose to work at.

 With Insurance Canopy, you can receive top-rated personal trainer insurance for a low cost.
-Our liability coverage can help you pay for claims, insure your gear, and meet most insurance requirements—all for as little as $12.50 a month.
+Our liability coverage is designed to help you pay for claims, cover your gear, and meet most insurance requirements — all for as little as $15 a month.
 Being both certified and insured shows gyms and clients you take yourself seriously as a personal trainer.

-Prepare for your career with NASM, and protect your career with Insurance Canopy.
+Prepare for your career with NASM.
+Protect your future with Insurance Canopy.

 Frequently Asked Questions About NASM Personal Training Certification

-To be NASM certified, you must complete 10–12 weeks of online courses and pass a 120 question exam focusing on topics such as anatomy, physiology, and fitness basics.
+To become NASM-certified, you must complete 4–12 weeks (at your own pace) of online courses and pass a 120-question exam focusing on topics such as anatomy, physiology, and fitness basics.

 Get Covered With